Dana Veth

-Dana Matthew Veth (born 1 September 1987 in Nassau) is a Bahamian former footballer.
+Dana Matthew Veth (born 1 September 1987) is a Bahamian former footballer.

 Early life

 Veth was born in the Bahamas but has dual American-Bahamian citizenship.
 His father is from Minnesota, his mother is Bahamian.

 Club career

-He played one season for the Bowling Green Falcons, then transferred to UW-Green Bay in the off season.
-The following year he teamed up with the UMM Cougars in 2007.
+He played one season for the Bowling Green Falcons, then transferred to UW-Green Bay in the off-season.
+The following year he joined the University of Minnesota Morris team.
 Veth also worked at the 2010 Total Performance Soccer Camp in Minnesota.

 International career

 When still at Blaine High School, Veth earned a call-up to the Bahamas U-20 team.

 Veth made his debut for the Bahamas in a March 2008 World Cup qualification match against the British Virgin Islands.
 He also played in the return match, making it two caps in total, scoring no goals.

 In 2011, Veth joined the national team once again to compete in preliminary World Cup qualifying rounds.
 As captain, he led the team to two victories over Turks and Caicos Islands national football team.
 Even though the team earned a place to advance, the country decided to opt out of further competition, ending their World Cup run.